 Students are given opportunities to experience all aspects of music including assisting in the annual Vision College tour to schools and other performance events, developing and strengthening their musical knowledge in preparation for the following two years of the Bachelor of Music.

-All applicants need to be able to play an instrument or sing and will receive one-on-one tuition that will take their skills to a more advanced level.
-This music course allows students to develop their musical, technical and performance skills as individuals.
+All applicants for this music course need to be able to play an instrument or sing and will receive one-on-one tuition that will take their skills to a more advanced level.
+The music course allows students to develop their musical, technical and performance skills as individuals.
 In addition, they are involved in various ensembles and music teams.
 Students will complete a Theology paper and enjoy weekly worship times together with other Vision College students and staff.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.